777arc/textbook/content/rds.rst

                  blocks_counter = 0
                  wrong_blocks_counter = 0

 Below shows an example output from this decoding step, note how in this example it synced fairly quickly but then loses sync a couple times for some reason, although it's still able to parse all of the data as we'll see.
+If you are using the downloadable 1M samples file, you will only see the first few lines below.
 The actual contents of these bytes just look like random numbers/characters depending on how you display them, but in the next step we will parse them into human readable information!

 .. code-block:: console